gpoleszuk/gnss/contrast/gpt2/images/readme.md

-Here some images are placed - For all images, the color bar is autoscaled
+Here some images are stored

+For all images, the color bar is autoscaled and the legend is wrong (ZHD)

 ```
 c%
 c% This subroutine determines pressure, temperature, temperature lapse rate,